GayanAthukorala/GayanAthukorala/README.md

-### Hi!
+# Hi!
 I'm Gayan Athukorala, Welcome to my GitHub 👋
+### 💻 Software Engineering at McMaster University 💻
 <!--
 **GayanAthukorala/GayanAthukorala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.